Loading

 Important notes:

 Benzin can offer you a service to put you in touch with a trusted partner capable of registering a vehicle from outside the European Union.
-Please contact us for further information.
+Contact us for more information.

 The government has set up a cost simulator available here : Click ici

-The question of transit often arises when buying a car or motorcycle abroad.
+The question of transit often arises when buying a car or motorbike abroad.

-The simplest solution will almost always be to hire a haulage firm or tow the vehicle yourself.
+The simplest solution will almost always be to call in a haulier or tow the vehicle yourself.
 This avoids registration and insurance problems.
 If, however, you wish to repatriate the vehicle by road, here are a few tips.

 1) Registration

-To drive on the road, a vehicle must be registered.
-This may seem obvious, but it's less so when vehicles are sold without plates.
+To travel on the road, a vehicle must be registered.
+This may seem obvious, but it is less so when vehicles are sold without plates.
 This is the case in most European countries outside France, including Belgium, Italy, Germany, the Netherlands and Spain.

 The solution is temporary registration: either by purchasing export plates in the country of purchase, or by applying for temporary French plates (known as "WW" plates).